 Gift cards are frequently found displayed for sale in retail stores, but they are useless until they are purchased and activated.
 The activation also determines how much money is on the card.

 Thieves are copying down the numbers on the unsold cards.
 Some of them, for example, may grab a handful of from a display, go into a restroom to copy the information from them, then return them.
 Some cards have personal identification (PIN) numbers on them but they are hidden under a scratch-off covering.
 Some of the thieves go ahead and scratch that off so they can have the PIN numbers as well and unless you are aware of that, you may not notice that the PIN number was once concealed.

 Later when the cards have been purchased and activated, the thieves will use the cards, typically for purchases online.

 So, there is the danger that a gift card that you purchased may end up being worthless because the money will be gone before you spend it.

 It is recommended that you get a gift card from an employee behind a counter rather than use the ones that are displayed for all to see.

 If you pass this on to others, you could possibly save someone from a loss.
-Please use the ‘SHARE’ button (lower left) to email to friends, or share this message with your ‘social network.’
+Please use the ‘SHARE’ buttons (below) to inform your friends and family, and share this message with your ‘social network.’
 Thank you!